 In 1991, the OECD Development Assistance Committee (DAC) devised the criteria for assessing international development cooperation.
 They are now widely used beyond the DAC and have established themselves as a cornerstone of evaluation methodology.
 These standards have routinely been used for international donors, including UN agencies (OECD, 2020).

 The OECD DAC Network has identified six evaluation criteria and two principles for their application: relevance, effectiveness, coherence, efficiency, impact, and sustainability.
 These criteria are meant to help facilitate evaluations.
-They were revised in 2019 to improve the accuracy and utility of assessment and to strengthen the evaluation's contribution to sustainable development (OECD, 2020).

 Figure 3: OECD-DAC Evaluation Criteria